-Francis M. Giantomasi is an associate in the Litigation and White Collar Criminal Defense & Government Investigations Groups.
+Francis M. Giantomasi practices with the firm's Litigation and White Collar Criminal Defense & Government Investigations Groups.
 While he focuses on white collar criminal defense, corporate investigations, complex commercial litigation and appellate practice, he has also counseled property management groups, condominium associations, and housing cooperatives in various areas and litigated and tried commercial and residential evictions matters on behalf of landlords and tenants throughout the state of New Jersey.

 Prior to joining the firm, Frank was an associate at Genova Burns Giantomasi & Webster.
 Frank received his law degree from Seton Hall University School of Law and served as President of the Student Outreach Society, Vice President of the Irish American Law Students Association and Senator in the Student Bar Association.
 While at Seton Hall Law, Frank worked in the Immigration and Immigrant Workers' Rights Clinic.
 He also interned for the Honorable Jose L. Linares of the United States District Court for the District of New Jersey.